daveydog24/assignment1_demo/readme.txt

-this is my readme.txt file
+this is my readme.txt file.
+Hello Dojo.

-:wq
+Adding a new line